safwank/Numerix/README.md

 # Numerix

-A collection of (potentially) useful mathematical functions.
-At the moment it has a number of distance and correlation functions.
-The plan is to implement other special functions, statistics, probability distributions, maybe even machine learning algorithms.
+A collection of useful mathematical in Elixir, with a slant towards statistics, linear algebra and machine learning.

 ## Installation